 Asbestiform Minerals and Human Health

-Current USGS research activities in collaboration with health scientists examine a number of still unresolved scientific questions regarding asbestos, such as:
+U.S. Geological Survey (USGS) research activities in collaboration with health scientists examined a number scientific questions regarding asbestos, such as:

 Case, B.W., Abraham, J.L., Meeker, G., Pooley, F.D., and Pinkerton, K.E., 2011, Applying definitions of "asbestos" to environmental and "low-dose" exposure levels and health effects, particularly malignant mesothelioma: Journal of Toxicology and Environmental Health - Part B--Critical Reviews, v.
 14, no. 1-4, p.
 3-39, doi:10.1080/10937404.2011.556045.

 Van Gosen, B.S., 2007, The geology of asbestos in the United States and its practical applications: Environmental and Engineering Geoscience, v.
 13, doi:10.2113/gseegeosci.13.1.55.

 Meeker, G.P., Bern, A.M., Brownfield, I.K., Lowers, H.A., Sutley, S.J., Hoefen, T.M., and Vance, J.S., 2003, The composition and morphology of amphiboles from the rainy creek complex, near Libby, Montana: American Mineralogist, v.
 88, no. 11-12 PART 2, p.
 1955-1969.